Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Biofluid Analysis Methods for Micronutrient Status Assessment

 \subsubsection{Sweat-Based Multiplexed Sensors}

 Multiplexed analyses combine and analyze data from assays with multiple sensors such as electrocardiogram (ECG), temperature, electrodermal activity (EDA), HRV data and more.
+Thus, these multiplexed sensors can enable more complex physiologic monitoring and diagnosis.
+For example, EDA measures the change in skin conductance caused by sweat, an indicator of nervous system arousal \cite{posada-quintero_innovations_2020}, which can be associated with micronutrient status (Section \ref{subsec_phys symptoms}).

-Thus, these multiplexed sensors can enable more complex physiologic monitoring and diagnosis. \citet{kim_soft_2020} developed an on-body biosensing platform that can collect and analyze cortisol, glucose, and vitamin C in sweat using microfluidics (Fig. \ref{fig:sweat_figures2}).
-The device includes a lateral flow assay for cortisol and fluorometric assays for glucose and vitamin C. Assay results are imaged with a smartphone (with special lenses in the case of fluorometry) and are analyzed to yield quantitative results.
-There are also electrodes for sweat rate and EDA, with Near-Field Communication (NFC) and Radio Frequency (RF) to power them and communicate results.
-The focus in the paper is on stress indicators.
-Field-testing of the device involved subjecting participants to “intensive work periods” (interrupted sleep schedule and caffeine intake) for 7 days then rest (regular schedule) and daily vitamin C intake (for 2 participants) for 14 days \cite{kim_soft_2020}.
-Spikes in vitamin C associated with intake could also be observed.
-The authors also claim they were able to assess changes in circadian rhythms through cortisol, but no trends in glucose were found.
+\citet{kim_soft_2020} developed an on-body biosensing platform that could collect and analyze cortisol, glucose, and vitamin C in sweat using microfluidics (Fig. \ref{fig:sweat_figures}(iii)).
+The device included a lateral-flow assay for cortisol and fluorometric assays for glucose and vitamin C. Assay results were imaged with a smartphone (with special lenses in the case of fluorometry) and were analyzed to yield quantitative results.
+There were also electrodes for sweat rate and EDA.
+The focus in the paper was on stress indicators.
+Field-testing of the device for cortisol assessment involved subjecting 2 participants to “intensive work periods” (interrupted sleep schedule and caffeine intake) for 7 days then rest (regular schedule) for 14 days \cite{kim_soft_2020}.
+Additional tests with 2 different participants for all target biomarkers involved subjecting participants to intensive work followed by a regular schedule and vitamin C supplementation for 14 days.
+Spikes in vitamin C associated with intake could be observed under these conditions.

 For a more in-depth review of the nuances of creating wearable multimodal sensors with sweat collection and analysis capabilities, we direct the reader to \cite{yokus_integrated_2021}.